SupervisionT/forbflickr/README.md

 # forbflickr

-You can test a live version from here: https://supervisiont.github.io/forbflickr/
+You can test a live demo from here: https://supervisiont.github.io/forbflickr/

 ForbFlickr is an application that list a group of photos pulled from Flickr.com